Can you follow this CB Lingo?

 More CB Lingo & Trucker Talk – Phrases

-I’m 10 and on the side – I’m finished talking & now listening to see who I can help or what’s ahead in traffic.
+- I’m 10 and on the side – I’m finished talking, and I’m now listening to see who I can help or what’s ahead in traffic.

 Courtesy and Respect on the CB

-- Scams.
-There are loads of scams on the CB.
-Careful of anyone saying they need help, or asking you to stop road side.
+- Scams: There are loads of scams on the CB.
+Careful of anyone saying they need help, or asking you to stop on the side.
 What sounds like a need for help, may not be like it sounds.

-- More Trash Talk Around Big Cities.
-Sometimes the garbage talk is more frequent around the larger cities and the bigger chain truck stops.
-The locals with base stations sometimes will join in and increase the amount of crud on the CB.
+- More Trash Talk Around Big Cities: Sometimes the garbage talk is more frequent around the larger cities and the bigger chain truck stops.
+Locals with base stations will sometimes join in and increase the amount of crud on the CB.

 CB 10 Codes